 "Our chapel worship is refreshingly simple, and is based on the traditional monastic threefold pattern of worship.
 The model consists of praise, Word and prayer."

 Our chapel worship is refreshingly simple, and is based on the traditional monastic threefold pattern of worship.
 The model consists of praise, Word and prayer.
 The sung parts of the service are designed with stylistic convergence in mind, and feature elements of well-known hymns and praise choruses, songs from Taize, simplified Anglican chant and even Gregorian chant.

-IWS Vice President of Spiritual Life/Dean of the Chapel Darrell A. Harris and the members of his chaplain team bring a tenminute talk each morning, and seek to touch on topics relevant to worship, worship-leading and the life of the Spirit forming the Christ-community among us gathered and wherever we return to serve locally.
+IWS Chaplain Nancy

+Nethercott and the members

+of her chaplain team bring a

+ten-minute talk each morning,

+and seek to touch on topics

+relevant to worship, worshipleading, and the life of the

+Spirit forming the Christcommunity among us gathered

+and wherever we return to serve locally.

 Every morning space is made for spontaneous prayer, as well as opportunity given to pray liturgically.
 Our service concludes with a victorious unison community proclamation of the mystery of faith: "Christ has died; Christ is risen; Christ will come again!"
 Then the peace of the Lord is exchanged as we go forth to work, study and serve the Lord.
 Our service concludes . . .
 "Christ has died; Christ is risen; Christ will come again!"

 Community Meals

-"Great conversations develop

--conversations

-about faith,

-ministry in the

-ministry in the

-academy and

-church."

-around the tables

-E ating together is one of the most important things we do to establish and express community.
+ating together is one of the most important things we do to establish and express community.
 Eating is the context for establishing relationships and transforming casual relationships into deep lifelong commitments.

 There is no pecking order in our eating.
 Sometimes a student will eat with a particular faculty member, but mostly students and

 faculty sit down at the nearest table to talk and to get acquainted more fully with a person from another class.

 Karen Lewis, our food service director, together with her family, loves to cook.
 They are there from early in the morning to late at night to serve fresh, delicious homemade food and scrumptious desserts.

 Great conversations develop around the tables: conversations about faith, ministry in the academy and ministry in the church.
-Sometimes discouraged hearts are lifted; other times a word of wisdom and direction is heard; but most of all, deep bonds are established and wounds are healed as people talk through ministry issues and learn
+Sometimes discouraged hearts are lifted; other times a word of wisdom and direction is heard; but most of all, deep bonds are established and wounds are healed as people talk through ministry issues and learn "Great conversations develop

+around the tables

+-conversations

+about faith,

+ministry in the

+academy and

+ministry in the

+church."

 from each other.
 Ministries are empowered.
 Lifelong relationships are made.
 Fellowship, even fun, is experienced by all.

 "Eating together is one of the most important things we do to establish and express community."

-Location: Jacksonville, Florida
+Student Life Location: Jacksonville, Florida